What makes an authorpreneur?

 They also understand the necessity to use SEO, and many have mastered basic, intermediate or even advanced SEO skills to leverage Internet search to gain maximum market reach for their products.
 Well, yes, books and words.

 Building on name recognition and attracting audience awareness are key components in the daily routine of authorpreneurs.
-Whether it be social media, blogging, interviews, commenting or guest blogging, every opportunity to find a wider audience is fundamental in growing the business.
+Whether it be social media, blogging, interviews, commenting or guest blogging, every opportunity to find a wider audience or online presence is fundamental in growing the business.

 7. Authorpreneurs diversify